CyriacBr/es5-to-dts/README.md

 Feel free to open an issue with the logs and the concerned part of code.

+Since 1.1.0, es5-to-dts now try to guess types from usage and objects' properties.
+Refer to the test cases bellow.

 ## Changelog
 - 1.0.0: Initial release